-Business Logic: Protecting Your Weakest Link
+Business Logic: Protecting your Weakest Link

 In this blog, Netacea’s CTO and Co-founder Andy Still explains what a business logic attack is and why we are seeing more and more of them as the cybersecurity landscape shifts.
 To begin, we need to understand the environment into which business logic attacks came into existence.

 Ever since computers have been attached to external networks they have been a target for the unwanted intrusion.
-As every attack was identified, a defence was put in place and the attacker moved on.
+As every attack was identified, a defense was put in place and the attacker moved on.
 Firewalls limit external access to the necessary servers and ports, which typically means that web server software is the only visible point of entry.
-Attackers, therefore, focused on exploiting weaknesses within the web server and the website codebase, using techniques such as SQL injection.
+Attackers, therefore, focused on exploiting weaknesses within the webserver and the website codebase, using techniques such as SQL injection.
 WAFs were created to protect websites from these attacks, blocking access to request patterns that matched known exploits.

 With these exploits now comprehensively protected, attackers are actively seeking the next easy target, the business logic of your website.